Survey: US companies added a healthy 230,000 jobs last month

 Continue Reading Below

-Payroll processor ADP says that September's job gain was the most in seven months.
+Payroll processor ADP said Wednesday that September's job gain was the most in seven months.
 It followed 168,000 new jobs in August, a figure that was revised slightly higher.

-ADP's report comes a day before the government is scheduled to release jobs data for September.
-Economists have forecast that Friday's report will show that employers added 183,000 jobs, according to data provider FactSet.
+ADP's report comes a day before the government releases jobs data for September.
+Economists believe Friday's report will show that employers added 183,000 jobs, according to data provider FactSet.

+"The labor market continues to impress," Ahu Yildirmaz, vice president of the ADP Research Institute, said.

+Mark Zandi, chief economist at Moody's Analytics, which helps compile the data, said Hurricane Florence likely had little effect on the figures.
+That's because ADP counts someone as employed even if they miss work because of bad weather.